Alter Finder Views

 2. Select "Show View Options" or press command-J on the keyboard

-You'll see the window to the right.
+In Mac OS X, you'll see the window to the below.
 The settings shown will depend on if they are the default or have been modified.
-At the top you'll see an option to apply the changes to "This window only" or to "All windows".
+At the top you'll see an option to "Always open in icon view".
+If selected, all Finder windows will open in Icon view regardless of how they were last used.

 Play around with the various options as you customize the look and feel.

-When you change the Finder view to List and activate "Show View Options", you'll notice that Mac OS X will alter the options as shown to the right.
+When you change the Finder view to List and activate "Show View Options", you'll notice that Mac OS X will alter the options as shown below.
 You'll notice that you can change the size of the Icon that is to the left of the item.
-You can change Text size, add columns for "Date Created", "Version" (useful for the Applications Folder), "Comments", and "Label".
+There are numerous options to enable or disable certain items via check boxes.
+The "Version" option is useful for the Applications Folder.

 The view options are limited in the column view.
-Only three choices are available; "Text size", "Show icons", and "Show preview column".
+Only three check boxes are available; "Text size", "Show icons", and "Show preview column".
 The preview column is especially useful when you want to preview photos, images, audio files, Quicktime clips, or anything that can be previewed.
 It's a great time saver as you'll easily identify items before you open them.
+You can arrange in six different ways, the default is by "Name"

 Created: 9:10 PM on Feb 15, 2007